shendo/websnort/README.rst

 capture files to run against IDS instances.
 Alerts and details from the analysis are returned as results.

-If you are after a web interface for monitoring a running ``snort`` instance, see https://www.snort.org/downloads#additional-downloads instead.
+If you are after a web interface for monitoring a live ``snort`` instance, see https://www.snort.org/downloads#additional-downloads instead.

 While originally developed specifically for ``snort``.
 Recent releases support